Category

 Segmentation Among Paid Markets

-Among users of "Paid TV Subscription (Monthly Flat Rate)", 11.1% also used "Paid Internet Streaming (Monthly Flat Rate)", while 15.6% used "Package (DVD/BD) Rental (Pay-Per-Content)".
-The overlap in users between Paid TV and the other two services is not large, suggesting they coexist with some "segmentation" in terms of user acquisition.
+Among users of "Paid TV (Monthly Subscription)", 11.1% also used "Paid Internet Streaming (Monthly Subscription)", while 15.6% used "Package (DVD/BD) Rental (Pay-Per-Content)".
+The overlap between Paid TV users and users of the other two services is not large, suggesting they coexist with some "segmentation" in terms of user acquisition.

 Let's also compare the overlap with other service users.
 For example, the overlap between "paid internet streaming (monthly subscription)" (26.5%) and "paid internet streaming (pay-per-view)" (16.3%) is 8.4% of the total.
 This means over half of those paying per content also use a monthly subscription streaming service.
 This suggests these services are complementary rather than distinct.

-Incidentally, concerns are often voiced that as users of "paid internet streaming (monthly flat rate)" increase, rather than a clear division of the market, we might see a sharp decline in users of traditional "package (DVD/BD) rentals (pay-per-content)" similar to the US.
+Incidentally, concerns are often voiced that as users of "paid internet streaming (monthly flat rate)" increase, rather than achieving "segmentation," users of traditional "package (DVD/BD) rentals (pay-per-content)" might drastically decline, as seen in the US.
 Comparing this using the same method as above, it was confirmed that at the time of the survey, the relationship was more one of gentle mutual complementarity.

 Segmentation by Generation and Gender